alex-strobel/DPP-LabManual/Research/Analysis/Software/R/README.md

 ## Recommended R packages

-This folder contains manuals on a number of recommended R packages.
-Not all of the latter have been developed strictly for data analysis purposes, but in the broadest sense, they all serve the purpose of a reproducible data analysis.
+Here is a list recommended R packages.
+Not all of them have been developed strictly for data analysis purposes, but in the broadest sense, they all serve the purpose of a reproducible data analysis.

 So far, there are manuals on the following R packages you should have installed: